The Benefits of Debt Consolidation: Simplify Your Finances

 A clear repayment timeline

-Rather than having different payment dates and repayment schedules happening at once, with a debt consolidation loan you often only have one monthly or fortnightly payment date, and one loan term.
+Rather than having different payment dates and repayment schedules happening at once, with a debt consolidation loan, you often only have one monthly or fortnightly payment date and one loan term.

-Once again, you don’t have to consolidate all your debts.
-But even consolidating some of them may allow you to see a more clear end point to your debt repayment journey.
-And knowing exactly when you’ll be debt-free can provide comfort and motivation, encouraging you to stay on track.
+Once again, you don't have to consolidate all your debts.
+But even consolidating some of them may allow you to see a clearer endpoint to your debt repayment journey.
+And knowing exactly when you'll be debt-free can provide comfort and motivation, encouraging you to stay on track.

 A word of caution